allomp/allomp/README.md

 - 👀 I’m interested in Programming
 - 🌱 I’m currently learning: Linux and Phyton.
 - 💞️ I’m looking to collaborate in new projects ♥
-- 📫 How to reach me: mandyllomp@gmail.com or my linkedin: amanda-llompart-b95a69aa
+- 📫 You to reach me for e-mail: mandyllomp@gmail.com or linkedin: amanda-llompart-b95a69aa

 <!---
 allomp/allomp is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.